Shadowblazen/dynamodb-wrapper/README.md

 ## What is dynamodb-wrapper?

-- **Enhanced AWS SDK:** A lightweight wrapper that extends the AWS JavaScript SDK for DynamoDB
+- **Enhanced AWS SDK:** Public interface closely resembles the AWS SDK, making it easier to learn and use.
 - **Bulk I/O:** Easily read, write or delete entire collections of items in DynamoDB with a single API call.
-- **Table Prefixes:** If you have multiple environments in the same AWS Account (e.g. "dev-MyTable" and "stage-MyTable"), give DynamoDBWrapper a table prefix and it will automatically prepend it to all requests and remove it from all responses - so that you don't have to think about prefixes in your application.
+- **Table prefixes:** If you have multiple environments in the same AWS Account (e.g. "dev-MyTable" and "stage-MyTable"), give DynamoDBWrapper a table prefix and it will automatically prepend it to all requests and remove it from all responses - so that you don't have to think about prefixes in your application.

 ## Installing